 This will be visible after it begins sticking on the spoon.
 If that doesn’t happen, keep adding your contact solution or stain remover bit by bit until you achieve the right consistency.
 Let your kids choose the consistency that they like.
 After all, you are making it for them!

 It is that simple!
 If you use the right ingredients and add them little by little, you will obtain a thick and stretchy substance which can be easily pulled or modeled into different shapes.

-Don’t forget that the whole experience of how to make slime with a glue stick is meant to entertain your kids.
+The whole experience of how to make slime with a glue stick is meant to entertain your kids.

 As a matter of fact, you will find it fun working with them.
 At the end of it all, you will have given them a chance to let imaginations and skills run through their brains.

-There is no limit to the fun you and your kids can experience if you only let them be themselves.
+There is no limit to the fun you and your kids can experience if you let them be themselves.